-The surface of a painting can be as multifaceted and nuanced as the experience of memory.
-Cognition becomes interspersed with emotion in this melding, which is held in layers of paint over time.
-In this sense, my paintings reflect nature's palpable qualities.
-Sea and sky are simplified to their essence and immersed in color until each work builds its own feel.
-Emotion mingles with pigment and sensation until the echo of a place remains on my surface.
-Though my works are based on specific locations, my aim is to elude the literal to render nature as felt, walked through, breathed in, and condensed.
-I am interested in the visceral awareness that exists when becoming fully present in a place.
-Romanticism is forced to reconcile with the zen mind when all past perceptions once culled on site must become a single tactile present within each painting: an object that convinces me that it is something more.
+A painting or drawing can be as multifaceted and nuanced as the experience of memory.
+Cognition becomes interspersed with emotion in this melding, which is held in layers of pigment and gesture over time.
+In this sense, my works reflect nature's palpable qualities.
+Sea and sky are simplified to their essence and immersed in color or ink until each work builds its own feel.
+Emotion intermingles with brushstroke and sensation until the echo of a place remains on my surface.
+Though my paintings and drawings are based on specific locations, my aim is to elude the literal to render nature as felt, walked through, breathed in, and condensed.
+Memories meld into material in my studio.
+After becoming fully present in a place, my heightened romanticism is forced to reconcile with the zen mind when all past perceptions once culled on site must become a single tactile present within each painting: an object that convinces me that it is something more.